-The division head is the supervisor of record for all adjunct faculty teaching within the division.
-He/She will prepare a summary of evaluation materials each semester.
+The division dean is the supervisor of record for all adjunct faculty teaching within the division.
+The dean will prepare a summary of evaluation materials each semester.
 The results will be shared with the faculty member and reported to the administration along with the supervisors' recommendations.

 The evaluation process consists of student evaluations of all classes taught each term.
 Student evaluations are administered in accordance with procedures used for full-time faculty.

-In addition, all adjunct faculty will be observed in the classroom according to the following schedule:
+In addition, all adjunct faculty will be observed in the instructional setting according to the following schedule:

-- First Two Terms: Minimum of one class per semester
+- First Two Terms: Minimum of one instructional observation per semester

-- Third and Fourth Terms: Minimum of one class per calendar year
+- Third and Fourth Terms: Minimum of one instructional observation per calendar year

 After the fourth term of service, the division head may elect to reduce or eliminate classroom observations for those adjunct faculty members whose performance is deemed satisfactory by other evaluation measures.